day8/lein-git-inject/README.md

 It processes the `edn` within your `defproject` which is, of course, itself within your `project.clj` file.
 This middleware effectively does a search and replace on this `edn`.
-It searches for a small set of specific keywords or strings (four of them) and, when it finds one of them, it replaces it with a value from the build context.
+It searches for a small set of specific keywords or strings (four of them) and, when it finds one of them, it replaces it with the associated value from the build context.

 The second step is to use `:clojure-defines` to push values within the `defproject` itself into `def`s within your applciation.